Raman Ohri

 Most people in technical leadership got there because they demonstrated excellence doing technical things.
 Unfortunately, technical leadership is a completely different job.
 It can certainly be learned, but some lessons are typically learned the hard way.
 Here are some ways to make that transition badly: Don’t provide structure You were their teammate.
 Now you’re their […]

-I’m old enough to have a professional life pre-internet.
-One of the wonders I didn’t see coming is how quickly good, free, detailed, often illustrated advice on how to do ANYTHING would be available via said Internet.
-Resume writing advice is quite common with 67.8m hits on Google.
-So most people are writing good resumes, […]
+Resume Reality Check: What 26 Applications Taught Me About Standing Out I’m old enough to have a professional life pre-Internet.
+One of the wonders I didn’t see coming is how quickly good, free, detailed, often illustrated advice on how to do ANYTHING would be available online.
+Resume writing advice is particularly abundant—67.8 million hits on […]

 One of the hats I wear at SEP is Recruiting Director – I’m responsible for the engineering talent we bring in.
 I was recently asked how recruiting has changed over time, things we’re looking for now that we didn’t before.
 The core criteria (must have’s, if you will) haven’t changed for us: Smart, Fit, and […]

-Last year we got rid of our traditional annual review system and replaced it with sensible component parts (career guidance, skill assessments, etc.) It would take several posts to explain the reasoning and mechanics, so just trust me when I say it was a Good Thing ™.
-One of the replacement systems is “one-on-ones”, a […]
+Better Feedback Through One-on-Ones: Moving Beyond Traditional Performance Reviews Last year, we eliminated our traditional annual review system and replaced it with sensible component parts—career guidance, skill assessments, and ongoing feedback mechanisms.
+It would take several posts to explain the full reasoning and mechanics, so just trust me when I say it was a Good […]